iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

 .. math::
    mrzfg...rr...ttt

-The annual extraction level of a resource in a period can be related to the previous one by a growth/decline parameter and an increment/decrement of extraction activity resulting in upper/lower dynamic extraction constraints.
+The annual extraction level of a resource in a period can be related to the previous one by a growth parameter and an increment of extraction activity resulting in upper dynamic extraction constraints.
 For the first period the extraction is related to the activity in the baseyear.

 .. math::
-   \sum_g rzfg....rr...ttt - `\sum_{g,p}rzfg....rr...(ttt-1) \leq g_{ft}^0,
+   rzfg....rr...ttt - \gamma_fg \times rzfg....rr...(ttt-1) \leq g_{ft}^0,

 where